inferno-framework/service-base-url-test-kit/README.md

         adopted in FHIR v4.0.1: § 170.215(a) for publication
       - Reviewed quarterly and, as necessary, updated

-This test kit is provided as a preview for feedback and is not currently intended for certification.

 While these tests do not specifically verify conformance to [Patient-Access Brands](https://build.fhir.org/ig/HL7/smart-app-launch/brands.html) within the draft SMART App Launch v2.2.0 standard, systems that implement that standard